DrOgres/electric-state/README.md

         - Add tension drop down to roll dialog if no target is selected
     - Target to allow damage to be applied for attacks
     - Add a roll on bliss to reduce or make permanant a point of bliss
+    - Item detail roll down on gear tab
 - General styling and UI improvement for clarity and use
 - Organize localization fields to make sense
 - set up macro drag to hot bar for rollable elements
-- Item detail roll down on gear tab
+- push on weapons should cause gear damage to the weapon for all 1's rolled
+- prevent rolls on broken weapons

 Version History: